peperonie35/TTGO-T-MatchWatch/README.md

 a system that manages apps (app swipe and more)

+Bluetooth (uses https://github.com/Bellafaire/Android-Companion-App-For-BLE-Devices companion app and some code from https://github.com/Bellafaire/ESP32-Smart-Watch) (can be used with use_ble_for_app() function, no real applications are implemented yet)

 easy way to manage wifi for apps

 easy way to use lvgl for apps